-In last week’s post we talked about Nurturing a Sense of Self and Community.
-This week we take time to reflect on the importance of that safe culture as it encourages and values the role students play in initiating learning experiences.
+In our previous post we talked about Nurturing a Sense of Self and Community.
+In this post we take time to reflect on the importance of that safe culture as it encourages and values the role students play in initiating learning experiences.
 When teachers provide consistent models for interaction with others along with a variety of learning tools and materials, we have the opportunity to include technology.
 This empowers children to feel safe in initiating and exploring their own ideas in a variety of ways.
 Even in classrooms with the youngest learners, children and teachers can be partners in establishing a reciprocal culture of learning, teaching, creating, and sharing.

 Access this message and its content at innovatingplay.world/bm6

 “The essence of education is not to transfer knowledge, it is to guide the learning process… [and] place people on their own path of discovery and invention.” – Tsunesaburo Makiguchi